Rehearsal Dinner

 Step 4: Enjoy!

-Seriously.
-This is your last night before you’re married.
-Take it in.
+Seriously - this is your last night before you’re married.

-Top Tip: The best way to enjoy your wedding rehearsal dinner is to hire your wedding planner or coordinator to manage the dinner as well.
-At SC Signature Celebrations, we offer rehearsal dinner design, planning, and coordination as add-ons to any package - inquire today to learn more!
+Top Tip: The best way to actually enjoy your wedding rehearsal dinner is to have someone manage it for you.
+At SC Signature Celebrations, we offer rehearsal dinner planning, design, and coordination as add-ons to any wedding package — so you can relax and focus on the moment.

 Vendor Credits